vmisson/terraform-azure-aws-vpn/README.md

 # Terraform Azure - AWS VPN & BGP

 ## Overview
-This project provide some Terraform files to deploy a full VPN connectivity with Azure and AWS and to configure BGP to manage routing dynamicaly.
+This project provide some Terraform files to deploy VPN connectivity between Azure and AWS and to configure BGP to manage routing dynamicaly.

 # High Level Design
 - Azure North Europe :